Yolande Fox: Career

 Fox's Miss America title, although won in 1950, was for 1951 and is the first Miss America title to be "postdated" in this manner.
 Due to the change, there was no Miss America 1950.
 The Miss America Organization has claimed that Fox's (then Betbeze's) actions were pivotal in directing pageant progress towards recognizing intellect, values, and leadership abilities, rather than focusing on beauty alone.
-From then on, the Miss America pageant concentrated more on scholarship than beauty.
+From then on, the pageant concentrated more on scholarship than beauty.

 Fox was active in the feminist movement.
 After her one-year reign as Miss America, she was active in the NAACP, CORE (Congress of Racial Equality), and SANE (The Committee for a SANE Nuclear Policy); and studied philosophy at the New School for Social Research in New York City.

 Fox was an opera singer and did gain a reputation in that area.
 She continued to sing, appearing with the Mobile Opera Guild (now the Mobile Opera), and helped found an off-Broadway theater.

 Fox's home in Washington, D.C.